Who are the big 5 consultants?

 What Most Companies Get Wrong in Legacy Modernization

 I've seen this fail too many times.
 Companies underestimate the sheer complexity of data migration, thinking it's just a 'lift and shift'.
-They neglect performance from the outset, focusing only on feature parity, ending up with a new system that's still slow.
+They neglect crucial steps like data cleansing, transformation, and ensuring referential integrity across disparate legacy schemas.
+This often leads to corrupted data, broken user accounts, or incomplete historical records in the new system – a catastrophic failure that can erode customer trust.
+Another common mistake is neglecting performance from the outset, focusing only on feature parity.
+They end up with a new system that's still slow, frustrating users and developers alike.
+I once saw a client spend over $300,000 on a migration only to find their new system was 20% slower on key user flows, directly impacting their conversion rates by 15%.
 That drives me crazy.
-Here's another critical error.
-Poor database design.
-Without strong, scalable database architecture, think recursive CTEs, partitioning, and proper indexing.
-You're just building a new legacy system.
-And often, there's no clear plan for end-to-end business continuity, leading to service interruptions.
-These mistakes don't just cost money.
-They cost trust and market share.
+Here's another critical error: poor database design.
+Without strong, scalable database architecture – think proper normalization, efficient recursive CTEs for complex queries, intelligent partitioning for large tables, and meticulous indexing – you're just building a new legacy system.
+And often, there's no clear plan for end-to-end business continuity, leading to forgotten batch jobs, disconnected third-party integrations, and service interruptions that can cost hundreds of thousands in lost revenue per hour.
+These mistakes don't just cost money; they cost trust, market share, and severely damage your brand reputation.
 Big time.

 Key Takeaway